DCN-dev/public-audits/README.md

 ## Responsible Disclosure

 Depending on the context of the situation, an ethical action may not be straight forward.
 Below are a few options I personally find reasonable and ethical.
-If you disagree or have thoughts, happy to discus (open an issue).
+If you disagree or have thoughts, happy to discuss (open an issue).

 ### Option A